CTXz/STM8-Project-Template/README.md

 Hopefully this template project will help you get started with your STM8 projects without having to spend uncessary time on setting up a working environment.

-Obviously you can feel free to alter the makefile according.
-I also suck at makefiles so if you have any suggestions, feel free to open an issue or a pull request.
+Obviously you can feel free to alter the makefile according to your needs.
+I also must admit that I suck at makefiles, so if you have any suggestions, feel free to open an issue or a pull request.